Apply for this course

 • evaluate the importance of ethics, social responsibility, social justice, inclusion and sustainability and how these may lead to competitive advantages and better business prospects.

-This module has been designed to build on Level 4 modules knowledge with a focus on the understanding of advertising theory and principles.
-The module aims to:
+This module has been designed to build on Level 4 modules knowledge with a focus on understanding and application of advertising theory and principles.
+The module aims to;

-• Develop a critical understanding of advertising function and its contribution to the marketing communication strategy
+• Develop your understanding and knowledge of the advertising function and its contribution to the marketing communication strategy and brand communications

-• Provide students with key skills and knowledge in developing strategic creative briefs and effective advertising campaign plan.
+• Provide you with key skills and knowledge in responding to strategic creative briefs

 - Researching and analysing